Volume 23, Number 4, July-August 2016

 This work would not have been possible without the experts who shared their knowledge and insights in the working group, to whom we express our sincere thanks: Hilaire Bewa (ADEME), Pascal Cerneau (Groupe Avril), Jean-Michel Chardigny (INRA), Denis Chéreau (IMPROVE), Frédéric Fine (Terres Inovia), Jacques Guéguen (INRA), Hubert Hébinger (Terres Inovia), Alain Huertas (Groupe Avril/Lesieur), François Luguenot (IN VIVO), Valérie Mazza (LIMAGRAIN), Alain Montembault (Terrena), Luc Ozanne (SOFIPROTEOL), Corinne Peyronnet (Terres Univia), Xavier Pinochet (Terres Inovia), Thierry Pouch (APCA/Univ.
 Reims), Michel Renard (INRA), Jean-François Rous (Groupe Avril).
 Also thanks to Anne-Marie Tremblay and Karim Ahmed Dhaouadi for their help and their contribution to this study.

 - Combris P. 2013.
 Les grandes tendances de l’alimentation dans le monde: les défis de la croissance. colloque PONAN, 29 novembre 2013, Nantes, France.
-(In the text)
+[Google Scholar]

 - Mittaine J-F, Mielke T. 2013.
 The globalization of international oilseeds trade.
 OCL 19.
-(In the text)
+[Google Scholar]

 - De Visser C, Schreuder R., Stoddard F. 2014.
 The EU’s dependency on soya bean import for the animal feed industry and potential for EU produced alternatives.
 OCL: D407.
-(In the text)
+[Google Scholar]

 Cite this article as: Etienne Pilorgé, Frédéric Muel.
 What vegetable oils and proteins for 2030?
 Would the protein fraction be the future of oil and protein crops?
 OCL 2016, 23(4) D402.